We tie every Toast and Square payout to your bank deposit, to the cent, so you catch what came up short and know Friday's payroll clears.

 Your POS reports what you sold.
 Your bank deposits what's left after fees, holds, refunds and chargebacks.
 QuickBooks runs a day or two behind.
 TreasuryFlow sits across all three: each payout tied to the real deposit, the gap explained, and the batch that came up short, late, or missing flagged.

 Banks connect read-only through Plaid.
 Square connects in a click; for Toast you drop in the payout export.
-Delivery deposits — DoorDash, Uber Eats, Grubhub — show by amount and timing.
-We read alongside QuickBooks or Xero and never write back.
+Delivery deposits (DoorDash, Uber Eats, Grubhub) show by amount and timing.
+We read alongside QuickBooks or Xero as an independent, read-only check; we never write to your books.

 Yes.
 Connect each entity's bank and you get one consolidated number plus a card per company.
 You pay $99 a month for each company with a connected bank; an empty shell entity with no bank is free.